 leveling off, until it was very close to the ground.
 As it approached a small

-grassy knoll, the helicopter made contact with the ground.
+forcing the rest of the machine down.
 The engine was heard

-running for several seconds after impact, flipping the copter and causing it to
+running for several seconds after impact, flipping the copter, ripping open fuel

 burst into flames.